apihub/apihub/docs/api/manage_users.rst

 Creating a new user account
 ---------------------------
-To start interacting with Backstage, it's needed to create a user account.
+To start interacting with ApiHub, it's needed to create a user account.
 Follow below an example, using CURL, of how to create a user account:

 Resource URL
 ============